Soulful Sunday: Between the Seasons

 - 4 min read

-The vibrant hues of autumn now fade and the chill of winter in turn begins as seedlings in soil.
-This continued turning of the wheel brings to mind the practice of contemplation along with a deep connection to the land and ancestors.
+The vibrant hues of autumn now fade, and the chill of winter begins to settle in like seedlings in soil.
+This turning of the wheel brings to mind the practice of contemplation and a deep connection to the land and our ancestors.
 This transitional period reminds me of a Norwegian saying, "mellom sesongene," which means: Between the seasons.
 Mellom sesongene was a time of preparation, reflection, and spiritual practices that honored the ancestors and the changing environment.

 The Significance of Seasons

 The ancient Norwegians, like many others of their era, had a profound respect for the cycles of nature.
-Autumn was a time of the harvest where communities gathered to celebrate the fruits of their labor as they feasted on the harvest's bounty, enjoyed good drink and even better camaraderie.
-Familial ties binding them in blood as well as friendship, memories shared resonating and rooting them to one another as much as the land itself.
-This season was not only about gathering food, but also about honoring the ancestors who had passed down their knowledge and traditions.
+Autumn was a time of harvest, where communities gathered to celebrate the fruits of their labor.
+They feasted on the harvest's bounty, enjoyed good drink, and savored even better camaraderie.
+Familial ties bound them in blood and friendship, with memories shared resonating and rooting them to one another as much as to the land itself.
+This season was not just about gathering food; it was also about honoring the ancestors who had passed down their knowledge and traditions.

-As the days grew darker and shorter families would gather around the hearth, sharing the sagas of their forebears and reflecting on their legacies.
+As the days grew darker and shorter, families would gather around the hearth.
+They shared the sagas of their forebears and reflected on their legacies.
 This practice fostered a sense of belonging and continuity, reminding the living of their roots and the importance of their heritage.

-Even today, there is strength in these traditions where it is less ritual and more a way of life practiced without intention.
+Even today, there is strength in these traditions.
+It is less about ritual and more about a way of life practiced without intention.
 You can feel the charge and shift of energy.
-You can hear it on the air, whispers on the wind urging you to revisit the old ways of your own ancestors and the land they lived upon.
-Their strife, their struggle, their betrayals, their survival and a thousand contracts, arrangements and mayhap, forbidden love - even, that brought you here to this very moment in time.
+You can hear it in the air, whispers on the wind urging you to revisit the old ways of your ancestors and the land they lived upon.
+Their strife, their struggle, their betrayals, their survival, and a thousand contracts, arrangements, and perhaps even forbidden love brought you to this very moment in time.

-There could be little else as important to a Norwegian, I can only imagine, then a continuation of a family’s saga and the survival of their bloodline in those times, perhaps save, a good reputation and gods willing - no blood feuds or outstanding revenge plots.
+There could be little else as important to a Norwegian, I can only imagine, than the continuation of a family’s saga and the survival of their bloodline in those times.
+Perhaps save a good reputation and, gods willing, no blood feuds or outstanding revenge plots.

 Rituals of Remembrance

-During this time, various rituals were performed to honor ancestors like during Vetrnætr, which occurred on the first full moon after the Autumn Equinox and included large celebrations of the harvest and the beginning of the dark days of winter.
-These were a mixture of people in the community, celebrating together.
-Likely, after helping one another with their harvest, if needs must.
+During this time, various rituals were performed to honor ancestors.
+One such ritual was Vetrnætr, which occurred on the first full moon after the Autumn Equinox.
+This celebration marked the harvest and the beginning of the dark days of winter.
+It was a time for the community to come together, likely after helping one another with their harvest.

-Another was Álfblót, following the first full moon after Vetrnætr and included honoring elves and ancestors alike.
-In short, Álfblót was done in private by individual families in the manner of their choosing.
-In general, it was thought to be a ceremonial feast held to invite the spirits of the ancestors to join the living in celebration.
-Families would prepare special dishes, often using ingredients harvested from the land and set a place at the table for their dearly departed.
+Another significant ritual was Álfblót, which followed the first full moon after Vetrnætr.
+This involved honoring elves and ancestors alike. Álfblót was typically done in private by individual families in the manner of their choosing.
+Generally, it was thought to be a ceremonial feast held to invite the spirits of the ancestors to join the living in celebration.
+Families prepared special dishes, often using ingredients harvested from the land, and set a place at the table for their dearly departed.

 This act of remembrance was not merely symbolic; it was believed that the ancestors would bless the household with wisdom and protection for the coming winter months.
 The warmth of the fire and the shared meal created a sacred space where the past and present intertwined, fostering a deep spiritual connection along with the continued memory and legacy of those no longer walking Midgard with their living kin.